hashicorp/consul/plugin/etcd/README.md

 * **PATH** the path inside etcd.
 Defaults to "/skydns".
 * **ENDPOINT** the etcd endpoints.
 Defaults to "http://localhost:2379".
 * `credentials` is used to set the **USERNAME** and **PASSWORD** for accessing the etcd cluster.
-* `upstream` upstream resolvers to be used resolve external names found in etcd (think CNAMEs) pointing to external names.
-If you want CoreDNS to act as a proxy for clients, you'll need to add the *forward* plugin.
 * `tls` followed by:

     * no arguments, if the server certificate is signed by a system-installed CA and no client cert is needed